 2.00 tsp.
 Flavouring formula

 3.50 tsp.
 75% phosphoric acid or citric acid

 30.0 ml caramel colour

 Mix the concentrate with 5 parts filtered water and force carbonate the beverage, or use a soda fountain that will combine the concentrate with carbonated water at the tap.
 Or you can take 60 ml of Concentrate and add it to a glass and then top off with 300 ml of soda water.

-If you found this interesting, you might want to follow along on the cola formulation project.
+If you found this interesting, you might want to check out the OpenCola Github page.